-The training of trainers has been designed with the objective to enhance the understanding on the subject of ewaste amongst refurbishers.
-This will be achieved by a training of trainers on the subject of e-waste and providing them with adequate tools to organize trainings for refurbishers.
+The training of trainers has been designed with the objective to enhance the understanding on the subject of ewaste amongst the informal sector actors.
+This will be achieved by a training of trainers on the subject of ewaste and providing them with adequate tools to organize trainings for the informal sector actors.

-The training of trainers will be followed by trainings for refurbishers so that they can contribute to effective handling and management of e-waste.
+The training of trainers will be followed by trainings for the informal sector actors so that they can contribute to effective handling and management of e-waste.

-The training provided will increase knowledge amongst refurbishers about the generation of e-waste, hazardous substances in e-waste, present status of generation and disposal in India, regulation on management and handling of e-waste in India, role of refurbishers as handlers and generators of e-waste and efforts like setting up of e-waste collection centres that can be undertaken by them.
-In addition they will be introduced to concepts of secondary resources and rules governing e-waste in the country.
+The training provided will increase knowledge amongst the informal sector about the generation of e-waste, hazardous substances in e-waste, present status of generation and disposal in India, regulation on management and handling of e-waste in India, role of the informal sector as dismantlers and recyclers and efforts like formalization so that they comply with the e-waste management rules, 2016.